ALTIBASE/Documents/Manuals/Altibase_7.1/eng/iLoader User's Manual.md

 ### About FORM Files

 A FORM file is similar to a Create Table statement in that contains information for iLoader about the attributes of a table with which data are to be exchanged. iLoader can be used to automatically create FORM files.
-They can also be directly edited to use the following additional options
+They can also be directly edited to use the following additional options.

 -   SEQUENCE *sequence_name column_name* [NEXTVAL \| CURRVAL ]